espnet/espnet/doc/espnet2_training_option.md

 ...
 ```

-Where the fist column indicates the sample id and the second is the length of the coresponding feature.
+Where the fist column indicates the sample id and the second is the length of the corresponding feature.
-We input `shape file` instead in our recipes actually for using `--batch_type numel`:
+You can see that `shape file` is input instead in our recipes.

 e.g. shape.txt